Bob-The-Seagull-King/trenchcrusadecompendium/src/resources/data/_documentation/data_structures/Player/Models.md

-# Name
+# Models

-XX
+Models are the warband units.

 ## Structure

-XX are found in *xx.json* and each one has the following structure.
+Models are found in *models.json* and each one has the following structure.

 ```
 id          : string